Fzaero/BRDPN/Test_Results/README.md

 # Test Results

 Placeholder folder(and file).
-This is were results are saved.
+This is where results are saved.